Skip to main content

 We have strong links with the Nuffield Department of Surgery at the John Radcliffe Hospital, and we work closely with the Donor Transplant Coordinators.

-In 2018, the Oxford Transplant Centre formed a new collaboration with University Hospital of Coventry & Warwickshire (COxNet).
+Oxford Transplant Centre has formed a collaboration with University Hospitals Coventry and Warwickshire (COxNeT).

 Transplants

-We are one of the biggest centres in Europe for SPK transplants.
+We are one of the biggest centres in Europe for SPK transplants (currently in the world).

 Clinical opportunities for Fellows

-Transplants are carried out every day in at least one theatre.
+Transplants are carried out nearly every day in at least one theatre.

 Out of theatre work